-SpaceX Crew Dragon with two NASA astronauts docks with International Space Station
+SpaceX Crew Dragon delivers two NASA astronauts to International Space Station

 It also marked the first time that commercially developed space vehicles - owned and operated by a private entity rather than NASA - have carried Americans into orbit.

 A SpaceX Falcon 9 rocket lifted off from the Kennedy Space Center at 3:22 p.m.
-EDT (1922 GMT) for the journey to the International Space Station.
+EDT (1922 GMT) on Saturday for the journey to the International Space Station.
 Just before liftoff, Hurley said, “SpaceX, we’re go for launch.
 Let’s light this candle,” paraphrasing the famous comment uttered on the launch pad in 1961 by Alan Shepard, the first American flown into space.

 Reporting by Joey Roulette; Writing by Daniel Wallis; Editing by Lisa Shumaker and Chizu Nomiyama